alinex/node-fs/README.md

 - +(list): Matches one or more occurrences of the given patterns.
 - @(list): Matches one of the given patterns.

+### Dereferencing

+Normally the methods will not go into symbolic links.
+They will see the symbolic link as itself.
+Using the option `dereference: true` this behavior will change and they will follow the symbolic link and check the path it refers to.
+This means that they will also go into referenced directories.

 ### Search depth

 The search depth specifies in which level of subdirectories the filter will match.